 Mind mapping is a visual brainstorming technique where ideas radiate outward from a central concept.
 Created by Tony Buzan in the 1970s, mind maps use branches, colors, and images to organize information hierarchically.
 The central topic sits in the middle, with main themes branching out, and sub-topics branching from those.

 Best for: Topic exploration, note-taking, studying, content planning, breaking down complex subjects.
+To try it without setup, the free Mindmap template opens with the radial structure already on the board.

 Definition: Concept Mapping